 Our aim is to engage and inform people to help build understanding about what population health research is and why research matters.
 We also consult, listen and collaborate with the public on specific projects.
 This might be because the research is sensitive or raises ethical issues.
 But it also helps to make our research better and more relevant.

-If you are interested in public engagement activities, or involving the public in research, please email Hannah Freeman.
+If you are interested in public engagement activities, or involving the public in research, please email enquiries.
 The Medical Sciences Division researchers' toolkit includes a range of public engagement resources, including available training.

 WHAT IS PUBLIC ENGAGEMENT?

 'Public engagement describes the myriad of ways in which the activity and benefits of higher education and research can be shared with the public.
 Engagement is by definition a two-way process, involving interaction and listening, with the goal of generating mutual benefit.'

 National Co-ordinating Centre for Public Engagement

 public advisory panel